Closing the Coverage Gap

 The Problem

-The main reason that U.S. workers end up with inadequate retirement savings is that, at any given time, only about half of private sector workers are covered by an employer-sponsored retirement plan (see Figure 1).
+The main reason that U.S. workers end up with inadequate retirement savings is that, at any given time, only about half of workers ages 25-64 are participating in an employer-sponsored pension, mostly due to a lack of coverage (see Figure 1).

-Line graph showing the percentage of private sector workers covered by an employer-sponsored retirement plan, 1989-2022
+Line graph showing the percentage of workers ages 25-64 participating in an employer-sponsored pension, 1989-2022

 Workers can be uncovered in three ways: 1) their employer does not offer a plan; 2) their employer does offer a plan, but they are not included; or 3) they are self-employed.
 The first group accounts for three-quarters of all uncovered workers (see Figure 2).
 Initiatives to close the coverage gap generally focus on expanding coverage to the first group, but some also aim to eventually include the other groups.